In cases of advanced osteoarthritis, joint surgery with shoulder prostheses can improve your quality of life.

-If all other treatment measures no longer help with painful joint wear and tear on the shoulder, an artificial shoulder joint can be a reliable and effective solution.
+If all other treatment options for painful shoulder joint wear no longer help, an artificial shoulder joint can be a reliable and effective solution.

-The aim of the shoulder prosthesis is to relieve pain and restore shoulder mobility - and thus restore a large part of the quality of life.
+The aim of the shoulder prosthesis is to relieve pain and restore mobility to the shoulder – and thus restore a large part of the quality of life .

-When and for what illness is an artificial shoulder joint used?
+When and for which conditions is an artificial shoulder joint used?

-Joint replacement is considered when there is severe pain, limited mobility and joint wear that can no longer be adequately alleviated by other treatments (e.g. physiotherapy, medication or injections) and the level of suffering is high.
+Joint replacement is considered when severe pain , limited mobility and joint wear have occurred, which can no longer be sufficiently alleviated by other treatments (e.g. physiotherapy, medication or injections) and the level of suffering is high.

 Common reasons for using a shoulder prosthesis are:

-- Bony misalignments or broken bones that have healed incorrectly after operations
+Bone misalignments or fractures that have healed improperly after surgery

 Goals of a shoulder prosthesis